-If you tend to experience digestive symptoms that are often accompanied by lethargy, headaches, migraines, and mouth ulcers, it’s more likely you’re suffering from food intolerance.
+If you tend to experience digestive food allergy symptoms that are often accompanied by lethargy, headaches, migraines, and mouth ulcers, it’s more likely you’re suffering from food intolerance.

 Onset: How long does it take for your symptoms to emerge?

-While the symptoms of food intolerance are also typically immediate after ingestion, they are not as severe and sometimes can take a few hours to develop.
+While the food allergy symptoms are typically immediately after ingestion, they are not as severe and sometimes can take a few hours to develop.
 In some cases, once symptoms are present, it may take hours and sometimes even days to disappear.